jaggedsoft/php-binance-api/README.md

 ### Documentation
-> There are also numerous other formats available.  if you would like the markdown format of the wiki, you can clone it using:
+> There are also numerous other formats available here: https://github.com/jaggedsoft/php-binance-api/tree/gh-pages
-https://github.com/jaggedsoft/php-binance-api/tree/gh-pages